rlaneyjr/rs-golf/docs/source/tutorials/tutorial-segment-create-env-variable.rst

     python -c 'from django.core.management.utils import get_random_secret_key; print(get_random_secret_key())'

-You will see an output similat to this.
+You will see an output similar to this.

 .. code-block::